0xbythesecond/Azure-network-protocols/README.md

 <img src="https://i.imgur.com/8epnq3H.png" height="80%" width="80%" alt="icmp traffic deny"/>
 </p>
 </br>
-<p> We can filter in Wireshark, we can filter SSH only traffic.
-From the Windows 10 VM, we can SSH into Linux Virtual Machine (VM2) (using "ssh username@ip address" its private IP address).
-When we use commands such as touch, pwd (print working directory) or ls, into the linux SSH was used to connect.
+<p> We can filter in Wireshark, with a the filter functionality we can filter SSH only traffic.
+From the Windows 10 VM, we enter SSH into Linux Virtual Machine (VM2) (using "ssh username@ip address" its private IP address).
+When we use commands such as touch, pwd (print working directory) or ls (list), into the linux SSH was used to connect.
 SSH traffic is observed spamming in WireShark.
 The SSH connection can be exited, by typing ‘exit’ and pressing [Enter].
 </p>
 <p align="center">
 <img src="https://i.imgur.com/DpJdcZl.png" height="80%" width="80%" alt="ssh traffic"/>